kornti-debug/Drillworld/README.md

 ## ✍️ **Reflection**

 ### What went well:
-- **Creative Design:** The theme and style came together seamlessly, and the sprites were fun to design.
+- **Creative Design:**
-- **Core Mechanics:** The gravity-based gameplay worked better than expected and provided a unique challenge.
+The design was inspired by the game Motherload.
+A 2D mining game.
+The style was inspired by Muten Roshi and Terminator.
+The sprites were fun to design and a lot of creativity went into designing them

+- **Core Mechanics:** The gravity and movement mechanic were challenging to make.
+In the end it worked out, but there are still some minor bugs or lets say features 😉

 ### Challenges:
 - **Time Constraints:** Implementing all the features we envisioned wasn’t possible due to the limited timeframe.
 - **Bug Fixes:** Handling collisions and edge cases for gravity mechanics was tricky.
+Also the jetpack movement where challenging to make, because you I also needed to consider how the gravity is applied when using the jetpack.

 ### Lessons Learned:
 - **Prototyping Matters:** Testing early prototypes helped refine the core mechanics quickly.